Before summer ends and the days get shorter, there are still plenty of things going on in the city that you should know about or visit.

 Every month there are staged visits, exhibitions and many other events for the whole family at the Museum of Communications .
 Let’s take a look at some of the highlights of this month’s program:

-- Submarine cables (exhibition): until 2050
+- Submarine cables (Exhibition): until 2050

 Address: Rua do Instituto Industrial 16 (Santos)